DanMyers300/FWGS/readme.md

 - Create custom models from FWGS data to extract all items.
 #### LLM
 - Set up language model on extracted items to query on inputted pdf file.
+    - Utilizing the llm python library and langchain feed the data from the outputs into the llm
 - *Long term:* Set up language model on entire database.
 ---
 <!-- Files -->